 A: We do ask that you bring your own equipment if you can because of the number of people that will be auditioning.
 Brass and percussion auditionees should bring an appropriate instrument if possible, along with a mouthpiece or sticks/mallets.
 Auditioning Colorguard should bring a 6′ flag pole with a silk.
 We supply you with the all the equipment you’ll need once you are a member.

 A: We encourage you to go to your graduation ceremonies and formal events.
-However, as soon as those are completed we expect you to fulfill your commitment to the Heat Wave of Florida Drum & Bugle Corps and return to the drum corps.
+However, as soon as those are completed we expect you to fulfill your commitment to the Heat Wave Drum & Bugle Corps and return to the drum corps.
 Taking days away from rehearsal to attend senior graduation parties with friends and family is not acceptable.
 We ask that you limit the time away from rehearsal as much as absolutely possible.
 Your caption heads can help guide you through this.